 Best and worst states for business

-The Founder Trap Index: Ranking the Best and Worst States to Keep a Business Thriving Past Year One
+The Best and Worst States to Keep a Business Alive in 2026

 Key takeaways: